 Victory Park is rededicated annually by the 1st Infantry Division as a culmination of Victory Week celebrations around Fort Riley.
 With their Families on-hand, the names of the Division's fallen Soldiers from the previous year are read aloud and a bell is ringed one time for each.
-As of the most recent commemoration in June 2012, 541 stones lie in the park as a silent tribute to their sacrifice.
+As of the most recent commemoration June 12, 2014, 569 stones lie in the park as a silent tribute to their sacrifice.

 June, 2008 Update: As part of the July 14-19 Victory Week celebrations, Victory Park was re-dedicated in a ceremony July 17, 2008.
 The Park is at the 1st Infantry Division's headquarters building on Fort Riley.